03. Spore - Package Format

 7. spore.core.json

-Each spore source directory includes a spore.core.json file containing the capsule.core fields (§2.2).
-It does not contain dist or signatures — those are added during release.
+Each spore source directory includes a spore.core.json file containing the author-maintained portion of capsule.core (§2.2).
+It does not contain dist, signatures, size_bytes, or updated_at_epoch_ms — those are computed and added during release.
+Publishing implementations also populate key during release if absent from the draft.

 Schema: https://cmn.dev/schemas/v1/spore-core.json